Thespaceblade/SQL-Column-Extractor/README.md

 ## Limitations

 - Unqualified columns in multi-table queries use fallback to first table in FROM clause if table cannot be determined from context
-- Columns with unresolvable table references (e.g., nonexistent_table.column) are skipped
+- Columns with unresolvable table references (e.g., nonexistent_table.column) are skipped, except for originally unqualified columns which are included with fallback table
 - Some SQL dialects may require explicit `--dialect` specification
 - Very large SQL files may take longer to process
 - CSV format does not support filters or auto-formatting (Excel only)
+- Fallback regex parser (used when AST parsing fails) may not handle all bracket/quote patterns as robustly as the main AST parser

 ## Requirements